gerth2/gerth2.github.io/_drafts/binary.md

 1. There is a limited set of symbols to remember.
 For most modern mathematics, there are 10 symbols - $$0$$, $$1$$, $$2$$, $$3$$, $$4$$, $$5$$, $$6$$, $$7$$, $$8$$, $$9$$.
 Each represents a particular quantity.
 2. The symbols are combined to represent quantities beyond the range of the symbol set.
 How it accomplishes this is really the [secret sauce](https://en.wikipedia.org/wiki/Secret_ingredient) to the whole system.

 Each symbol is in some position relative to the "decimal point".
-In english, we usually refer to them (from right to left) as the "ones place", the "tens place", the "hundreds place", etc.
+In English, we usually refer to them (from right to left) as the "ones place", the "tens place", the "hundreds place", etc.

 Because there is a $$1$$ in the tens place, we multiply the quantity represented by $$1$$ by ten.
 Then, this quantity is added in with the quantity represented by $$6$$, which because it is in the ones place, is multiplied by one (aka nothing is done to it).
 Together, ten and six make for a quantity of 16.